Breece D'J Pancake

-Breece D'J Pancake (b.
-Breece Dexter Pancake, June 29, 1952 – April 8, 1979) was an American short story writer.
-He is said to be "one of the greatest authors you've never heard of" according to an article on his work in Study Breaks.
+Breece Dexter John Pancake (June 29, 1952 – April 8, 1979) was an American short story writer, called "one of the greatest authors you've never heard of" in an article on his work in Study Breaks.
 Pancake was a native of West Virginia.
 Several of his short stories were published in The Atlantic Monthly and other periodicals during his lifetime.

-Pancake died of suicide on Palm Sunday, 1979, at the age of 26.
-His motives for suicide are still somewhat unclear but many speculate the death of his father to alcoholism and the death of his close friend from a gruesome car accident could have had an influence on his choices—his writing style could also prove he was living a haunted life.
+Pancake died from suicide in 1979 on Palm Sunday when he was 26.
+His motives are still unclear, but some speculate the death of his father from alcohol abuse and of a close friend from a gruesome car accident may have influenced his decision to end his own life.

 Biography

 Early life and education (1952–1974)

-Breece Dexter Pancake was born and raised in Milton, West Virginia, the youngest child of Clarence "Wicker" Pancake and Helen Frazier Pancake and brother of two sisters.
-His hometown of Milton is recognized as the home of handmade Blenko glass and called the 'chemical valley' because of its high industrial activity.
-Milton is also said to be Pancake's inspiration for the fictionalized settings of his stories.
+Breece Dexter John Pancake was born and raised in Milton, West Virginia, also home to the Blenko Glass Company.
+As the youngest child of Clarence "Wicker" and Helen Frazier Pancake, Breece had two sisters.
+Later, he seems to have drawn inspiration from Milton—with its plateau of farms outside the city of Huntington—for the fictionalized settings of his stories.

-Growing up in Milton, Pancake's best friend was Rick Blenko.
-During his childhood, Pancake would spend time listening to conversations between older men and older women which influenced his writing—he would also spend time eating at soup kitchens with the homeless.
+When Pancake was growing up in Milton, his best friend was Rick Blenko.
+During his early years, Pancake often listened to conversations between older men and women and also spent time eating at soup kitchens with the homeless—all of which influenced his writing.

 Pancake briefly attended West Virginia Wesleyan College in Buckhannon before transferring to Marshall University in Huntington, where he completed a bachelor's degree in English education in 1974.
-After graduating from Marshall he spent time in the western United States, visiting his sister in Santa Fe, New Mexico.
+After graduation, he spent time in the western United States, primarily visiting his sister in Santa Fe.

 Later education

-As a graduate student, he studied at the University of Virginia's creative writing program under John Casey and James Alan McPherson.
+As a graduate student, he studied at the University of Virginia's creative writing program under John Casey, who became his godfather after his conversion to Catholicism and later organized his unfinished works for publication, and James Alan McPherson.
 Pancake also worked as an English teacher at two Virginia military academies, Fork Union and Staunton.

-Pancake suffered from feelings of alienation at the University of Virginia.
-He felt that faculty and staff looked down upon him, despite the fact that the college was so close to his native state.
-He was, however, a gregarious person who befriended everyone he could.
-His attachment to alcohol eventually led to further isolation, likely contributing to his depressive state.
+Pancake experienced a sense of alienation at the University of Virginia, feeling that faculty and staff looked down on him, despite the institution's proximity to his native state.
+Still, he remained a gregarious person, who befriended everyone he could.
+But his dependence on alcohol increasingly isolated him, likely contributing to his depressive state.

 Personal life

-He was an avid outdoorsman, who enjoyed hunting, fishing, and camping.
-Pancake was a devout fan of the music of folk singer Phil Ochs, who had attended Staunton Military Academy, where Pancake later taught.
+Pancake was an avid outdoorsman, who enjoyed hunting, fishing, and camping.
+He was also a devout fan of folk singer Phil Ochs, who had attended Staunton Military Academy prior to Pancake's teaching there.

-The unusual middle name "D'J" originated when The Atlantic Monthly misprinted his middle initials (D.J., for Dexter John) in the byline of Trilobites, a short story the magazine published in 1977.
+The writer's unusual middle name, "D'J," originated in 1977, when The Atlantic Monthly misprinted his middle initials (D.J., for Dexter John) in the byline for his short story Trilobites.
 Pancake decided not to correct it.
-Dexter was Pancake's middle name; he took the name John after converting to Catholicism in his mid-20s.
+Dexter had been his given middle name, and John was the name he added after converting to Catholicism in his mid-20s.